5. Zavod Bolshevik - Svyatoshino

 [Kiev Electric Transportation Museum, 1959 (?)]

-This place used to be called Evbaz (Evreyskiy Bazar, for Jewish Market) back then.
-Most probably, ths is the vicinity of the present loop of speed route 3.
+This place used to be called Evbaz (Evreyskiy Bazar, for Jewish Market)

 [Kiev Electric Transportation Museum, 05.05.1959]